stackbuilders/tutorials/tutorials/haskell/csv-encoding-decoding/tutorial.md

 author-name: Juan Pedro Villa Isaza (@jpvillaisaza)
 ---

-> Is that right?
-Or is it left?
+> “Is that right?
+Or is it left?”

 Comma-separated values (CSV) files are frequently used for exchanging and converting data between spreadsheet programs and databases.
 Thus,